jqbeh/Everything-bash/README.md

 # Bash tutorial

 Welcome to this Github!
-Here, you will find useful codes to run in bash/unix.
+Here, you will find useful everyday bash codes 😄

 Visit the [website](https://jqbeh.github.io/Everything-bash/) to learn more!